illinois-cs241/illinois-cs241.github.io/README.md

 - `static`: holds other static content, like PDFs
 - `_config.yml`: global site configuration
 - `_pages` Keeps stray pages
+- `_coursebook` Markdown directory with all the coursebook material

 ## How to write documentation